shuvangkardas/blog/_posts/2025-06-12-Git-Cheatsheet,-Essential-Commands-&-Best-Practices.md

 Managing code efficiently is essential in any software project.
 Git, a powerful distributed version control system, provides the foundation for version control and collaboration.
 This cheatsheet lists the **most essential Git commands and workflows** that every developer should know, from initializing a repository to recovering lost work.

 ---
+## Git Basics for Beginners

+If you are complete beginner, I would suggest to start using following three commands.
+These are the commands you need most of the time.

+- `git init` – Start a new Git repository in your folder.
+- `git add .` – Stage all changes in the current folder.
+- `git commit -m "message"` – Save the staged changes with a message.

+**Simple Analogy**
+Think of `git add` as collecting all your notes into a folder.  `git commit` is photocopying that folder and storing it with a label — a version you can always come back to.

+To check what’s going on at any point:
+- `git status` – Shows current file changes and stage status.

+### Connect to GitHub

+1. First, create a repository on GitHub.
+2. Then run:

+- `git remote add origin <repo-url>` – Connects your local repo to GitHub.
+- `git branch -M main` – Rename local branch to `main` (used by GitHub).
+- `git push -u origin main` – Push for the first time and set upstream.

+Next time, just use:
+- `git push` – Push new commits to GitHub.
+- `git pull` – Pull changes from GitHub to your local repo.

+> 🔒 First push may ask for login.
+Use your GitHub credentials

+---
 ## 🔧 Basic Git Commands

 These are the fundamental Git commands used daily in project management: